-Meanwhile, the MacBook Air is thicker, it doesn’t feature the same thin-bezel design, and it’s less portable.
+Meanwhile, the MacBook Air is thicker and less portable.
+It doesn’t feature the same thin-bezel design either.

 The MacBook Air might not be as revolutionary as it once was, but it earns its pedigree in other ways.
 One such upgrade over its old design is the introduction of a 2560 x 1600 resolution Retina display with slim bezels.
 Before 2018, the MacBook Air was the last Apple laptop without a Retina screen, and it showed, making it a poor purchase choice.

-While we noted its IPS display’s color accuracy was excellent in our review, its brightness was a tad disappointing.
+While we noted its IPS display’s excellent color accuracy in our review, its brightness was a tad disappointing.
 It also lacks Apple’s excellent True Tone tech to match white balance to the ambient light of your surroundings.